 Sub Procedures

 Each time the procedure is called, its statements run.
-It starts to run code with the first statement after Sub.
-It usually continues until the line End.
+It starts with the initial statement after Sub and usually continues until End (or End Sub).
 But one of two statements can stop it: Exit Sub or Return.

-You can make a procedure of type Sub in modules, classes, objects, and traits.
-It is private.
-It can be called only by other code in the same (1) class, (2) object, or (3) trait, or (if not one of the three) the module.
+You can use Sub in modules, classes, objects, and traits.
+It has private member access.
+Thus, it can be called only by other code in the same (1) class, (2) object, (3) trait, or (4) module.

 Declaration syntax